aesara-devs/aesara/doc/extending/op.rst

-structurally similar types (see previous section), an `Op` subclass represents a set of structurally similar operations: operations that have the same input/output types, operations that only differ in one small detail, etc. If you see common patterns in several Ops that you want to define, it can be a good idea to abstract out what you can.
+structurally similar types (see previous section), an `Op` subclass represents a set of structurally similar operations: operations that have the same input/output types, operations that only differ in one small detail, etc. If you see common patterns in several :class:`Op`\s that you want to define, it can be a good idea to abstract out what you can.
 Remember that an `Op` is just an object which satisfies the contract described above on this page and that you should use all the tools at